Claire-Potter/Play-Eternal/README.md

 The following issues were experienced during the course of development:

-1. The Learn-More Button on the Home Page
+1. The Learn-More Link on the Home Page
     * When the fixed Header with the navigation javascript was added, a z-index relationship had to be added to the page elements that had an absolute position, so that when scrolling they did not scroll over the Header but under.
-If the z-index was lower than the Header z-index, the elements scrolled under but the link from the learn-more button could not be clicked.
+If the z-index was lower than the Header z-index, the elements scrolled under but the learn-more link could not be clicked.
 If the z-index was equal or higher to the Header z-index, the link would work but the elements would be on top of the Header.
-I tried moving the button with the link in and out of divs and the page content div to get it right.
-I tried to change the button to a link, then a button with a link, then a div with a link.
+I tried moving the link in and out of divs and the page content div to get it right.
+I tried to change the link to a button with a link, then a div with a link.
 I tried setting various z-index values for the different elements.
     * Through trial and error I came to a solution.
-The Learn-More Button was added, inside the content div, inside the home-page div and inside the hero-text div with the following html code:
+The Learn-More link was added, inside the content div, inside the home-page div and inside the hero-text div with the following html code

-`<button id="learn-more" onclick="location.href='about.html'">Learn More</button>`

    * The hero-text div position was absolute and the z-index set to 1.
    * The hero-area which contains the background image which the hero-text div sits on top of, the position was set to relative and the z-index to -1.
    * The header did not have a position set but has a z-index set to 2.

 2. The Javascript Sticky Navigation and Header
-     * Adding the javascript for the header and navigation bar to stick caused some issues with the ability to access the learn-more button link above as well as the form input and submit.
+     * Adding the javascript for the header and navigation bar to stick caused some issues with the ability to access the learn-more link above as well as the form input and submit.
 As per above by setting the header z-index to 2 and not adding a named position the issue was resolved.
 I also experienced issues with getting the content padding correct for before scroll and after scrolling across various screen sizes, this too was resolved through trial and error.

  3. I found media queries tricky.
 I was focusing on trying to get the screen to render appropriately with the same page layout for all screen sizes.
 I eventually removed all of the media queries to start with a clean slate as it had got very messy.
 Using the Responsively App to test how the screen renders for different devices and screen widths, really helped me to visualise and test the media queries.
 I changed multiple elements display to flex I was then easily able to change flex directions for different screen sizes which helped with the previous issues I experienced.
 Setting the font to rem also helped with consistency of the display.